 Lybrate.com has top trusted General Surgeons from across India.
-You will find General Surgeons with more than 38 years of experience on Lybrate.com.
+You will find General Surgeons with more than 35 years of experience on Lybrate.com.
 You can find General Surgeons online in Pune and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. A Fernandes

 Treatment of Bone Marrow Transplantation

 Submit a review for Dr. A FernandesYour feedback matters!

 Do you ever wish you could start all over and take better care of your skin?
 A chemical peel could give you that chance.
 Peels can dramatically reduce lines, wrinkles, acne scars, dark spots, and roughness caused by years of sun.

 A chemical peel is a solution applied to the face to remove the outermost layer or layers of skin.
 It's a technique used to improve the appearance of the skin on the face, neck or hands.
 A chemical solution is applied to the skin that causes it to exfoliate and eventually peel off.
 The new skin that grows in its place is softer, smoother and has fewer imperfections.
 The new skin is also temporarily more sensitive to the sun.